zcaudate-me/ribol/README.md

 => [:odd 1 :odd 2]
 ```

-The default form can even refer to an option that has to be implemented higher up in scope
+The default form can even refer to an option that has to be implemented higher up in scope.

 ```clojure
 (defn half-into-d [n]